mmdski/chulengo/docs/chlib/crosssection.rst

 .. c:function:: int chl_xscoords_equal (ChlXSCoords a1, ChlXSCoords a2)

-    Returns 1 if :c:data`a1` and :c:data`a2` are equal and 0 otherwise.
+    Returns 1 if :c:data:`a1` and :c:data:`a2` are equal and 0 otherwise.

+.. c:function:: ChlXSCoords chl_xscoords_copy (ChlXSCoords a)

+    Creates a copy of :c:data:`a`.
+The returned cross section coordinate array is newly created and should be freed with :c:func:`chl_xscoords_free` when no longer in use.